ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 Today,
 it is impossible to reuse spreadsheet formulas in other spreadsheet formulas or in software systems.
-Third, current spreadsheet systems do satisfy the **complex data requirement**.
+Third, current spreadsheet systems cannot handle the **complex data requirement**.
 For example, today's spreadsheets make it extremely difficult to manipulate